Josue87/roboxtractor/README.md

 <p align="center">
 This tool has been developed to extract endpoints marked as disallow in robots.txt file.
+It crawls the file directly on the web and has a waybackmachine query mode (1 query for each of the previous 5 years).
 </p>
 <br/>